 Version 2.x improves on the earlier design by driving the LED at close to maximum efficiency using a simple inductor-based boost circuit.
 This design also features:

-- Selectable brightness / run-time trade-off
+- Selectable brightness / run-time trade-off (at program time)

 - Bright blinking modes (constant / fast blink / slow blink) with constant runtime